 Whether you’re temporarily moving to the U.S. for school or work, or making a long-term transition, you may be looking to open a new credit card.
 However, even for citizens and permanent residents, it can be difficult to get a credit card for a non-US citizen if you don’t already have a credit history in the United States.

 Here's the good news: you can now apply for an American Express card using your international credit history from selected countries.
 This is one reason American Express cards could be a good option.
-On the American Express application page, you will have the option to click ‘I don't have credit history in the US’ under ‘Social Security number.’
-American Express may then be able to review your credit history from your home country when making a decision.
+Another is that Amex reports to all three credit bureaus, so you should start building U.S. credit history when you're approved for a card and use it responsibly.